 Executive Medical Director, Dr Gerrard Phillips

-Dr Gerrard Phillips has been a consultant physician and respiratory physician for more than 20 years.
+Dr Gerrard Phillips has been a Consultant Physician and Respiratory Physician for more than 20 years.
 He took up his consultant post at Dorset County Hospital, Dorchester, in 1994 and still works there full time in both his specialties.
-This includes doing the acute unselected medical take and being a clinical and educational supervisor to trainees.
-He has held a number of leadership roles locally in Dorset, including associate medical director and lung cancer site specific group chair.
+He has held a number of leadership roles locally in Dorset, including Associate Medical Director and lung cancer site specific group chair.

-From 2014-2017 Gerrard was the RCP Vice President for Education and Training.
+From 2014-2017 Gerrard was the Royal College of Physicians, London (RCPL) Vice President for Education and Training.
 During this time he contributed to national policy work on “Shape of Training” and initiated and implemented the chief registrar programme.
-He has previously held the position of London college senior PACES examiner and oversaw the Diploma of Geriatric Medicine and the Diploma of Tropical Medicine and Hygiene.
-He was also RCP Medical Director for CPD and Revalidation, and contributed to the Pearson review of revalidation for the GMC.
+He has previously held the position of RCPL senior PACES examiner and oversaw the Diploma of Geriatric Medicine and the Diploma of Tropical Medicine and Hygiene.
+He was also Medical Director for CPD and Revalidation, and contributed to the Pearson review of revalidation for the GMC.